 Religious services are planned for each week of camp.
 Our Camp Chaplain is on call during the entire week.
 Please remember that "A Scout is Reverent".
 All Scouts, leaders, and staff are expected to participate in religious service(s).
 Grace before meals is also expected.
-We anticipate having both Catholic and All Faith services available.
-Some weeks, this may not be possible.
+We anticipate having both Catholic and non-denominational services available.